stevleibelt/stevleibelt/README.md

 - ⚡ Fun fact: ...
 -->

 I am developer and administrator who loves open source.
+I like backend development and my gui is the commandline.
+I don't care about languages but care about security, speed, user experience and documentation (aka sharing knowledge or reduce the bus factor).

 ## Github statistics